🥇 First rule of investing? Know when to save! Up to 55% off InvestingPro before BLACK FRIDAYCLAIM SALE

 Last year's physics prize was awarded to Pierre Agostini, Ferenc Krausz and Anne L'Huillier for their work in creating ultra-short pulses of light that can give a snapshot of changes within atoms, potentially improving the detection of diseases.

 © Reuters.
-John J Hopfield and Geoffrey E Hinton are awarded this year's Nobel Prize in Physics, which is announced at a press conference by Hans Ellegren (centre), Secretary General at the Swedish Academy of Sciences, Stockholm, Sweden October 8, 2024.
+John J Hopfield and Geoffrey E Hinton are awarded this year's Nobel Prize in Physics, announced at a press conference at the Royal Swedish Academy of Sciences in Stockholm, Sweden October 8, 2024.
 TT News Agency/Christine Olsson via REUTERS

 Physics is the second Nobel to be awarded this week, after U.S. scientists Victor Ambros and Gary Ruvkun won the medicine prize for their discovery of microRNA and its role in gene regulation, shedding light on how cells specialise.